kartikmaha/ThreeTierDevopsChatApp/README.md

-# 🚀 Three-Tier Cloud-Native Chat Application
+# 🚀 Three-Tier Chat Application

 A production-ready CI/CD implementation of a three-tier web application.
 Demonstrates full-stack automation from infrastructure provisioning to container orchestration and continuous delivery.